trstringer/awesome-tech-conferences/README.md

 **This list is possible because of *your* contributions!
 [Please contribute](#contributions)!**
 ***

+## May 2017
+ - :star: (May 5) [Stir Trek](http://stirtrek.com) - All the latest technology in web/mobile/ux/cloud, followed by "Guardians of the Galaxy 2" on its opening day with 2,000 of your closest friends.

+## January 2017
+ - :star: (January 10 - 13) [CodeMash](http://codemash.org) (Sandusky, Ohio) - A unique event that will educate developers on current practices, methodologies, and technology trends in a variety of platforms and development languages such as Java, .NET, Ruby, Python and PHP.

 ## December 2016
  - (November 28 - December 4) [Techweek: Los Angeles](http://techweek.com/losangeles/) - The nation's leading technology conference and festival - showcasing entrepreneurship and innovation.
  - (December 4 - 9) [LISA16](https://www.usenix.org/conference/lisa16) (Boston, MA, USA) - USENIX LISA conference for IT operations, where systems engineers, operations professionals, and academic researchers share real-world knowledge about designing, building, and maintaining the critical systems of our interconnected world.